-Push "SCAN".
-"SCAN" will appear on the display.
-The compact disc player will play the next track for 10 seconds, then scan again.
-To select a track, push "SCAN" a second time.
-If the player reaches the end of the disc, it will continue scanning at track 1.
+Push "SCAN" until you hear a beep.
+"D·SCAN" will appear on the display and the player will perform the first track of the next disc.
+To select a disc, push the "SCAN" a second time.
+If the player has scanned all the discs, it will stop scanning.